jophilip/DataStructures/README.md

-This repository will contain the implementation of basic data structres.
+This repository will contain the implementation of basic data structures.
 The list of implementations can be found below